-Concentration programs allow students to concentrate selective courses in specific areas of interest.
-Current options include Oral Biology, Pediatric and Community Dentistry, Periodontics, Esthetic Dentistry, Oral Surgery, and Advanced Prosthodontics for the General Dentist.
+Concentration programs allow students to tailor their elective course work on specific areas of interest.
+Current options include Oral Biology, Pediatric and Community Dentistry, Periodontics, Oral Surgery, and Advanced Prosthodontics for the General Dentist.
 Students interested in a concentration program should contact the specific department of interest.